Saturday, August 1, 2015

 Even students who are just beginning piano can enjoy the rote duet pieces on piano safari.
 One of my children's favorite duets is Piano Safari's version of "I love coffee I love tea."

-Since we're Mormon, we don't encourage drinking coffee or tea in our home, so we've renamed it the "Half Step Song" with creative labels for the various parts that match the musical patterns.
+Since we are members of The Church of Jesus Christ of Latter Day Saints, we don't encourage drinking coffee or tea in our home, so we've renamed it the "Half Step Song" with creative labels for the various parts that match the musical patterns.

 1.Ping Pong (2 black keys are playing ping pong bouncing the ball on the white key in the middle)